kdpowe/testrepoIBM/README.md

 # testrepoIBM
-Sample repo for IBM course Getting Started with Git and GitHub
+This is a sample repo for the IBM course Getting Started with Git and GitHub.